chrisluedtke/ACM-School-Placement/README.md

 #### Spreadsheet 2: Characteristics of Schools
 Characteristic | Notes
 ---------------|------
-Ranked valuations of all CM considerations | Should this be decided as a site or on school levels?
+Ranked valuations of ACM characteristics | Should this be decided as a site or on school levels?
 Grade levels served (elementary or HS) |
 Racial/Ethnic distribution |
 Linguistic needs |